 Scaling quality for each and every customer interaction requires unflinching discipline, herculean stamina, authentic flair and relentless innovation.
 5th Wave is not just limited to the coffee sector.
 Numerous other industries deeply identify with today’s need to ‘scale up’ quality and heighten client experience in order to maintain a competitive advantage.

 These include sectors from retail to restaurants and hotels to fitness and technology.
-In the coffee sector, brands such as Blue Bottle, Bluestone Lane, Caravan, and Department of Coffee, and many others, are examples of smart businesses setting new benchmarks for quality and customer engagement.
-Equally, the Starbucks Reserve concept creates a new dimension of customer experience within the largest coffee operator in the world.
+In the coffee sector, brands such as Blue Bottle, Bluestone Lane, Caravan, Department of Coffee, and many others, are examples of smart businesses setting new benchmarks for quality and customer engagement.
+Equally, the Starbucks Reserve concept creates a new dimension of customer experience within the world's largest coffee operator.

 Further detail will follow on the definition and characteristics of 5th Wave companies.
 No doubt this is only the beginning of the journey.
 In the meantime, keep your eye on the next big step in global coffee shop evolution – the 5th Wave, a new era for The Business of Coffee